Conspiratorial white nationalism

 Boycott, Divestment, and Sanctions

-The truth: For the founders and leaders of BDS, Palestinian self-determination comes at the cost of Jewish self-determination and implies the destruction of Israel.
-They define all of Israel as “Arab lands” and all Israelis as colonialist, despite the fact that Jews lived there continuously for thousands of years, immigrated in large part to escape persecution, and later granted full citizenship and civil rights to a large Palestinian minority.
-For other supporters of BDS who have been duped into believing this is about peace, singling out Israel for boycott is not only unfair, it also makes peace less likely.
-It places all blame for the current impasse on the shoulders of only one party--granting terrorism a free pass, ignoring previous Israeli overtures for peace, and making it harder for Palestinian leadership to accept compromise.
+The truth: BDS is not about peace between two peoples.
+It is about denying the self-determination of one people, the Jewish people.
+The BDS movement defines all of Israel as “Arab lands” and all Israelis as colonialist, despite the fact that Jews lived there continuously for thousands of years, immigrated in large part to escape persecution, and later granted full citizenship and civil rights to a large Palestinian minority.
+Singling out Israel for boycott is not only unfair, it also makes peace less likely.
+It places all blame for the current impasse on the shoulders of only one party—granting terrorism a free pass, ignoring previous Israeli overtures for peace, and making it harder for Palestinian leadership to accept compromise.
 It robs Palestinians of jobs, effectively undermining efforts which are supposed to improve their lives.
-And it contributes to a vitriolic, counter-productive delegitimization campaign, giving fuel to those whose motives are truly antisemitic.
+And it contributes to a vitriolic, counter-productive delegitimization campaign that gives fuel to those whose motives are truly antisemitic.

-How they portray Israel: The Arab-Israeli conflict is deserving of more air time, screen time, and column space than any other international conflict.
+Their version: The Israeli-Palestinian conflict is deserving of more air time, screen time, and column space than any other international conflict.
 The Palestinians are David and Israelis are Goliath; Israel controls its destiny and Palestinians have no control over their destiny.
 The media presents the volatile situation there as a co-equal cycle of violence, often tacitly condoning the behavior of Palestinians while judging the behavior of Israel as disproportionate.

 Israel at the United Nations

-How they portray Israel: Students on college campuses throughout the country are entitled to safe spaces, where they can be protected from micro-aggressions and ideas they find offensive.
+Their version: Students on college campuses throughout the country are entitled to safe spaces, where they can be protected from micro-aggressions and ideas they find offensive.
 Israel is one such offensive idea, since it represents the subjugation and humiliation of Palestinians.
-The administration should therefore restrict activities that present views in support of Israel.
+University administrations should therefore restrict activities that present views in support of Israel.

-The truth: The selective censorship of activities supportive of Israel, amidst silence in the face of activities demonizing Israel or Jews in general, is antisemitic.
+The truth: The selective censorship of activities supportive of Israel, amidst silence in the face of activities demonizing Israel as a Jewish collective, is antisemitic.
 The First Amendment protects a right to free expression, not a right to feel safe from ideas one might consider offensive.
-And if students have any right to feel safe from being offended, certainly Jewish students have at least an equal right to feel safe from antisemitism, safe from bullying, and safe to express or listen to ideas supportive of their nation state.
+And if students have any right to feel safe from being offended, certainly Jewish students have at least an equal right to feel safe from antisemitism, safe from bullying, and safe to express or listen to ideas supportive of their nation-state.

-How they portray Israel: Many people were killed in World War II.
+Their version: Many people were killed in World War II.
 Jews exaggerated their victimhood in order to win the world’s sympathy and manipulate Western powers into granting them a state.
-Israel is thus a country founded on lies, at the expense of Arabs who were living in Palestine.
+Israel is a country founded on lies, at the expense of Arabs who were living in Palestine.

 The truth: The systematic genocide of six million Jews during the Holocaust is the most well-documented crime in human history, and to deny or minimize this tragedy is antisemitic.
 To selectively question the legal and moral basis for Israel’s founding, while remaining silent about the legal or moral basis of any other modern state, is also antisemitic.
 The establishment of the State of Israel was the culmination of communal, legal, and diplomatic efforts that began in the late 19th century, long before World War II.
 Jews have lived in modern day Israel continuously for thousands of years, save periods of exile.
 Due to reasons that ranged from escaping persecution to pursuing religious destiny, the Jewish population began to grow rapidly first under Ottoman and later under British rule.
 The legal framework for Israel began with the lawful purchase of lands; continued through printed declarations, resolutions, and agreements with international powers; and concluded with an international vote of recognition.
 Arabs living in Palestine were also offered a state at that time, which they rejected.